piface314/ygo-fabrica/README.md

 `/usr/local/bin` (`ygofab` and `ygopic`) as this is probably already in your `PATH` (add it if it's not there).

-You can change the install location by giving `install.lua` a path, like:
+You can change the install location by giving `install.lua` a path, like this:
 ```
 $ sudo luajit make.lua install path/to/your/folder
+$ luajit make.lua config <game-path>
 ```

-In case you have any problems using the program, you can delete the `build` folder from the unzipped files and build the dependencies from scratch.
-(You must have [LuaRocks](https://github.com/luarocks/luarocks/wiki/Download) installed and configured for Lua5.1/LuaJIT for this to work):
+In case you have any problems using the program, you can delete the `lua-modules` folder from the unzipped files and build the dependencies from scratch.
+You must have [LuaRocks](https://github.com/luarocks/luarocks/wiki/Download) installed and configured for Lua5.1/LuaJIT for this to work.
+Having LuaRocks, just run:
 ```
 $ luajit make.lua build
 ```